 In the same way, Norton’s name is hardly uttered in any serious debate about the greatest heavyweights of all-time, and yet he not only gave Ali serious difficulties, but came very close to winning all three of their meetings.

 Ali’s long struggle with Ken Norton, one lasting 36 tough, punishing rounds, began 45 years ago in Norton’s hometown of San Diego, California.
-Ali’s opponent was a huge underdog, but from the opening bell, Norton’s jerky movement, tricky defense and effective left jab gave the former champion pause.
+Norton was a relative unknown and a huge underdog, but from the opening bell his jerky movement, tricky defense and effective left jab gave the former champion pause.
 The fact that Ali was in for a much tougher fight than anyone anticipated was clear as early as the second round, a stanza which saw Norton score with several looping left hooks, as well as some stiff jabs and lead right hands.
 Norton out-landed Ali 34 to 12 in that round, while connecting at a much higher percentage (63%) than the Louisville native (26%).

 Ali reversed the tide in round three, circling the ring on his toes, flicking out his jab, and showing the skills that made him so successful.
 His movement flummoxed Norton, who had great difficulty cutting off the ring.
 This proved to be a pattern of the fight; when Ali used his stick-and-move tactics he was effective, but when he elected to stand and trade, he paid a high price.